Individual Research Interests

 Research Supervision Interests

 - Philosophical approaches to educational questions, including (but not limited to) questions in the areas of ethics, political philosophy, epistemology, and translation

 - Politics, democracy and citizenship in education

 - Aesthetic theory and education; museum education; art interpretation and hermeneutics

 Claudia Ruitenberg was born and raised in The Netherlands.
 She first came to Canada in 1987 to attend the Lester B. Pearson United World College of the Pacific on Vancouver Island, and returned in 2000 for doctoral studies at Simon Fraser University.
-She divides her time between Vancouver and Salt Spring Island.
+She lives on Salt Spring Island.

 In March 2014 Dr. Winston Thompson, a fellow philosopher of education from the University of New Hampshire, interviewed Claudia for his PIPEline series.
 You can listen to the audio-interview here.